r-trump/r-donaldtrump/Wiki/Top45/Top45.md

       /supreme_court/
 -----

+### Border Security

 \- Border Security (🧱THE WALL🧱)

     top45/
       /build_the_wall/

+  - Immigration
+    - Border security
+    - Border entry/exit security
+    - TSA Reform
+    - *Effective* policy implementations.
 -----

+### Immigration

 \- Immigration (ending sanctuary city funds, MS13, criminal deportations, etc)

     top45/
       /immigration/

+  - Immigration
+    - Border security
+    - Border entry/exit security
+    - TSA Reform
+    - *Effective* policy implementations.
+  - H1-B Visa Reform
+    - Ending the "in demand" career loopholes.
+    - De-Incentivizing the "Psuedo-Slavery" // "Second-Class Citizenship"
+    - Resulting from any third-party (sponsor) "holding" ones Visa hostage.
+    - Eliminating an immigrant's freedom to participate economically.
+    - Denying the leverage that capitalism affords.
+    - Forcing immigrant's into nothing less than decades of slavery.
+    - Working towards an American Dream they are promised.
+But, never upfront granted *their* chance to **earn**.
+    - Donald J. Trump *heard* the outcry, and ended [these](https://www.whitehouse.gov/briefings-statements/president-donald-j-trump-putting-american-workers-first-restore-economy-greatness/) and other violations.

+  - ticket into our great nation.
+  - Border Security
+    - The Wall
+    - ICE Funding // Support
+      - Enablement of our law enforcement.
+In service to their nation!
 -----

 ### PEACE 4 KOREA